urbit/docs/tutorials/arvo/arvo.md

 Arvo is designed to avoid the usual state of complex event networks: event spaghetti.
 We keep track of every event's cause so that we have a clear causal chain for every computation.
 At the bottom of every chain is a Unix I/O event, such as a network request, terminal input, file sync, or timer event.
 We push every step in the path the request takes onto the chain until we get to the terminal cause of the computation.
 Then we use this causal stack to route results back to the caller.
 The `Arvo` causal stack is called a `duct`.
 This is represented simply as a list of paths, where each path represents a step in the causal chain.
 The first element in the path is the first letter of whichever vane handled that step in the computation, or the empty span for Unix.

-Here's a `duct` that was recently observed in the wild (I should redo this to make sure its up to date)
+Here's a `duct` that was recently observed in the wild:

 ```
 ~[